Please e-mail orders to

 Next in the series will be '.303 Rifles No.4 & No.5 with Brian Labudda'

-, expected to be available later this year.
+, expected availability later this year.
 The planned series will

-include pistols and machine guns of British, U.S. and German origin.
+include pistols and machine guns of British, U.S., German and Soviet origin.
 We are

 edged weapons collecting and ownership.
 DVDs and computer related media seem

-to be the future way to go now.
-As they say 'A picture is worth a
+to be the way now.
+'A picture is worth a

-thousand words' - details on movie and DVD is even better.
+thousand words' - details on movie and DVD even better.